-- A splint – this is the least restrictive option, and you can remove it to wash yourself.
+- A brace (see on Amazon) – this is the least restrictive option, and you can remove it to wash yourself.

 - A cast, often made of resin – this can be a cuff that goes from the middle of your hand to below your elbow without blocking your thumb, or it can sometimes extend all the way up to below your shoulder to immobilize both the wrist and elbow.

 - No immobilization, but you will be advised to limit the use of your wrist.

 In any case, a sling or arm brace can also be recommended to relieve the weight of the cast and prevent you from bumping your arm.
 Your physical therapist can prescribe one for you, and it will be covered by insurance (in France).

 Be sure to put it on correctly, as shown below: